Endava/cats/README.md

 - `LargeValuesInHeadersFuzzer` - iterate through each header and send requests with large values in the targeted header
 - `LeadingControlCharsInHeadersFuzzer` - iterate through each header and prefix values with control chars
 - `LeadingWhitespacesInHeadersFuzzer` - iterate through each header and prefix value with unicode separators
+- `LeadingMultiCodePointEmojisInHeadersFuzzer` - iterate through each header and prefix values with multi code point emojis
+- `LeadingSingleCodePointEmojisInHeadersFuzzer` - iterate through each header and prefix values with single code point emojis
 - `LeadingSpacesInHeadersFuzzer` - iterate through each header and send requests with spaces prefixing the value in the targeted header
+- `LeadingWhitespacesInHeadersFuzzer` - iterate through each header and prefix value with unicode separators
 - `RemoveHeadersFuzzer` - iterate through each header and remove different combinations of them
 - `OnlyControlCharsInHeadersFuzzer` - iterate through each header and replace value with control chars
 - `OnlySpacesInHeadersFuzzer` - iterate through each header and replace value with spaces